livelihoods-and-landscapes/ccai-data/README.md

 Overview of data and software outputs from a Climate Change AI Innovation Grant project focusing on flood detection and land cover mapping in Fiji.

+## Fiji ImageStacks

+Multiband raster images for each Tikina in Fiji using Sentinel-2 L2A surface reflectance remote sensing data, the S2Cloudless cloud masking product, and SRTM topography data.
+This processed remote sensing data can be used for various applications such as land use and land cover (LULC) mapping, change detection, and vegetation condition monitoring.

+This dataset is available on Google Earth Engine.

+Resources to access this data and examples for use can be found in `/s2-image-stacks`.

+## Fiji LULC Maps

+Annual land use and land cover (LULC) maps for all-Fiji at a 10 m spatial resolution for 2019, 2020, 2021, and 2022.
+The maps are generated using a machine learning workflow applied to Sentinel-2 L2A surface reflectance data and SRTM topography data.

+This dataset is available on the Pacific Data Hub, Google Earth Engine, and a custom web map viewer and download portal.

+Resources to access this data and examples for use can be found in `/fiji-lulc-maps`.

 ## Fiji LULC Training Data

+A dataset of 13,914 points across Fiji with a land use land cover (LULC) label and several predictor variables derived from Sentinel-2 L2A surface reflectance data and SRTM topography data.

+This dataset is available on the Pacific Data Hub, Google Earth Engine, and as GeoJSON file in this repository.

+Resources to access this data and examples for use can be found in `/fiji-lulc-training-data`.

 ##  Tropical and Sub-Tropical Flood Masks